MuhammadShamoon/bellabeat_CaseStudy/README.md

 #### Finding the percentage of everyday consumers

-The normal values for daily steps, calories burned and sedentary minutes for females can vary but we can segment everday consumers by applying general boundary values.
+The normal values for daily steps, calories burned and sedentary minutes for females can vary but we can segment everyday consumers by applying general boundary values.

 ```{r}
 everyday_consumer <- daily_activity %>%